firoozye/firoozye.github.io/index.md

     - Oxford University PhD Student : Dr Vincent Tan (2024) - Cubist
     - University of Sao Paolo PhD Student: Daniel Cunha-Oliveira - Itau BBA

- - **Research Interests**:
+### **Research Interests**:
-Interested in ML, Computations Statistics, and AI, applied to Finance and especially to Algorithmic Trading.
+I am interested in ML, Computations Statistics, and AI, applied to Finance and especially to Algorithmic Trading.
 This necessarily involves time-series forecasting, using methods from Statistics, (Adaptive) Signal Processing, Econometrics, and Machine Learning.
  Also I have interests in portfolio allocation, and stochastic control / reinforcement learning for optimal execution.
  Recent areas of interest have been in random matrix theory for portfolio analysis, RL for optimal execution, bagging and boosting over-parameterised shallow nets for online learning to forecast prices in near real-time.

-In summary, I am interested in
+In summary, I am interested in some of the following topics, but  _only_ if they are applicable to Algorithmic Trading, primarily in medium or high frequency(!):
    - Financial Time-Series Analysis
    - Time-series forecasting for low SNR, highly non-stationary signals.
    - Change-point detection / regime-switching
-    - Data Augmentation
+   - Data Augmentation for better model training
-    - Overparameterised Models and Ensembling
+   - Over-parameterised Models and Ensemble methods
-    - Adaptive forecasting and State-space models
+   - Adaptive forecasting and State-space models, primarily for low-latency forecasting
-    - Kernel methods and DNN for forecasting
+   - Kernel methods and DNN for time-series forecasting
-    - Online Learning & Adaptive Filtering, Fast Algorithms
+   - Online Learning & Adaptive Filtering, Fast Algorithms for mid to high-frequency trading
-    - Optimal Allocation
+   - Optimal Allocation (e.g., Stats Arb) and Optimal Trade Placement
-    - Order book simulation, Optimal Order Placement, Optimal Market Making
+   - Order book simulation, Optimal Market Making
    - Algorithmic Trading, High Frequency Trading, Market Microstructure,
-    - Reinforcement Learning / Stochastic Control
+   - Reinforcement Learning / Stochastic Control for Algo Trading
-    - Machine Learning, Deep Learning, Statistical Learning, Bayesian Methods
+   - Machine Learning, Deep Learning, Statistical Learning, Bayesian Methods for Algo Trading
-    - **Other interests**:
+   - _Other (vague and older) interests_:
       - Calculus of Variations and Nonlinear PDE, Elasticity
       - Image Processing
       - Islamic Law and Economics